Hypergrowth Roads Program

 What is happening now?

-Works for Stage 1 have now been completed, making the first major milestone of the Hypergrowth Roads Program.
+Works for Stage 1 have now been completed, marking the first major milestone of the Hypergrowth Roads Program.

 These works included pavement rehabilitation, resurfacing and widening a three-kilometre stretch between Rowley Road and Thomas Road.
 A series of safety barriers were also installed and an existing culvert received major upgrades.

-We understand that these road closures may cause inconvenience, and we sincerely appreciate the community's patience and cooperation.
+We sincerely appreciate the community's patience and cooperation while road closures took place.
 These essential upgrades will significantly improve road safety, accommodate future growth, and enhance infrastructure for the community’s long-term benefit.

 Soldiers Road